Trade Schools: Find the Right Vocational Program to Launch Your Career

 How long is trade school?

-Most programs take between 6 months and 2 years, depending on the trade.
+Most programs take 6 months to 2 years, depending on the trade.

 How much does trade school cost?